famous Cube Houses (Kubuswoningen, built in 1984)

 themselves with dramatic urban renewal projects, excellent museums,

-fine home-grown music - both orchestral and hip-hop - and masses of
+fine home-grown music - both orchestral and youth oriented rock/hiphop/blues/whatever - and masses of

 local festivals.
 It was European Capital of Culture in 2001 and has